What is a Pilates Ball?

 Placing a partially deflated Over ball behind the head can help to relax the neck and ease tension in that area.

-Massage balls
+Massage Balls

-Franklin balls, spiky balls, Pinky balls – these are some of the smallest props we use in our Pilates studio.
+Massage balls are small therapy balls used for self-massage, muscle release, and mobility work.
+Common types include Franklin balls, spiky balls, Pinky balls – these are some of the smallest props we use in our Pilates studio.

-Most of these are tennis ball size and are, except for the Franklin ball, solid, hard plastic.
+Most of these are tennis ball size and are (except for the Franklin ball) solid, hard plastic.

-CP know the benefit of these purpose-designed props – we use them daily with our clients.
+Complete Pilates know the benefit of these purpose-designed props – we use them daily with our clients.
 Having said that, a simple tennis ball can be a cheap and often equally effective alternative to these specialist props.

 Generally, these balls are used for massage and release work.

-They prove particularly effective when used to release tension in areas like the shoulders, the feet and glutes.
+They prove particularly effective when used to release tension in areas like the shoulders, the feet and the glutes.
 In fact, we often advise our clients to spend time working on these areas using these props after a hard workout or a long day at the office.

 As opposed to the foam roller, which is an effective way of massaging large areas of the body, a spiky or Pinky ball is an effective way of targeting and releasing really specific areas of tight, knotted muscle.

-5 Pilates Ball Exercises to try
+5 Pilates Ball Exercises To Try

 1. Pilates Ball Thoracic Extension Mobility